haoxins/haoxins.github.io/archived-2022/cryptography-real-world-2.md

     naturally resistant to quantum computers
     (usually at the expense of much larger proofs).

-* First and foremost, there are *many, many zk-SNARK schemes*, too many of them, really.
+* First and foremost, there are many, many zk-SNARK schemes, too many of them, really.
 * Most build on this type of construction:
   - A proving system, allowing a prover to